 How do you become a STAR with SAP Transportation Management?
 Scope, Talent, Approach, Realism - S.T.A.R. - can be used to structure your thinking.

-Furthermore, SAP TM project typically have a geographical scope as well.
-A country or facility being implemented first before others follow.
-Sometime a business unit is the pilot within a company leading the way.
+Furthermore, SAP TM projects typically have a geographical scope as well.
+A country or facility is being implemented first before others follow.
+Sometimes a business unit is a pilot within a company leading the way.

 Ensuring success however means that you need to find that ever so important sweet spot allowing you to have some early success.
 Too many projects suffer from scope creep or project delays and cost overruns because the scope was too aggressive, too ambitious.
 Oftentimes while the scope might be initially logical, the scope does not line up with the next few success criteria.
 It results in scope imbalance.

 Project staffing is obviously a fundamental step of project preparation.
 Good or even great SAP TM consultants, functional or technical, are still in high demand.
 Nobody can expect to just raise a finger and expect to find the right resources for the job.
 At Novigo we have been very successful matching some very senior people with young TM talent, allowing us to provide a balanced resource mix to our clients and also being fair on the budget side of things.

 Novigo over the last 6 years invested significant resources into its own SAP TM Academy, resulting in young TM consultants being certified in SAP software modules like TM, but also other elementary consulting skills like PMP project management.